Women in NZ Police

 Image: First Female Police Recruits: 'They were a fine bunch of young women'

-RNZ interview (2020) with Marie Storey who was part of the third intake of women to join the police force in 1943
+In 1943, Marie Storey was part of the third intake of women to join the police force (See RNZ interview, 2020)

 Storey completed a three-month female-only training programme which was held over the summer